knowit-solutions-cocreate/security-by-curiosity/README.md

 The goal is to feed your curiosity for hacking by studying red team tactics, a.k.a the hacker/evil side 👹.

-## From Curious to 1337-h4ck3r?
+## Why is curiosity good for security?

 People often ask the internet "teach me how to hack" or "How do I become a hacker?".
 As graduates, you are curious by nature, you have what it takes.
-When you apply curiosity to use tech in unintended ways, then you are a hacker.
-When you make these applications practical for other people, thats when you have become 1337-hacker :)
+When you apply curiosity to use tech in unintended ways, then you are improving your internalizing knowledge about systems and how they function.
+This is arguably the best way to learn about cyber security.

 # Basics